IncognitoQuack/Research-PoW/Ciphertune/README.md

 # CipherTune

-This is the real, runnable implementation behind the CipherTune paper (Privacy-Preserving LLM Fine-Tuning Framework Using Homomorphic Encryption for Secure Cybersecurity Applications).
+This is the runnable implementation behind the CipherTune paper (Privacy-Preserving LLM Fine-Tuning Framework Using Homomorphic Encryption for Secure Cybersecurity Applications).
 Every number that ends up in the paper's tables and figures comes from running this code on a local machine